couds/react-bulma-components/README.md

 ### Override Bulma variables

-To override the variables set by Bulma you will need to create a sass file like this one (_variable.sass):
+To override the variables set by Bulma you will need to create a sass file like this one (_variables.sass):

 ```sass
 @import '~bulma/sass/utilities/initial-variables.sass'